[Innovation Webinar] A recap where we share a bit of the magic to helping clients learn, grow, and thrive in their innovation practice.

 At The Moment, we consistently help our clients learn, grow, and thrive in their innovation practices.
 So we thought we would share some of the magic.
 To be clear, there is no $9.99 approach to achieving success.
 It takes a lot of work, but here are some tools and tips that might make things a little easier.

-[I N N O V A T I O N W E B I N A R ] Watch as Simon Mhanna and Heather Daam-Rossi share frameworks, tools, and approaches to building an innovation practice.
+The Moment’s Innovation Designers Simon Mhanna and Heather Daam-Rossi share frameworks, tools, and approaches to building an innovation practice.
+Watch the replay on demand below.

 What did we learn?